-Our business has been, and may continue to be, adversely impacted by the effects of the Covid-19 pandemic.
-The impacts have varied, and likely will continue to vary, by location, by industry and by end market.
+The impacts of the Covid-19 pandemic have varied, and likely will continue to vary, by location, by industry and by end market.
 We, our suppliers and our customers have been and may continue to be disrupted by worker illness and absenteeism, quarantines and restrictions on employees' ability to work, office and factory closures, disruptions to ports and other shipping infrastructure and border closures or other travel or health-related restrictions.
 There is considerable uncertainty regarding such restrictions and potential future governmental restrictions.
 Restrictions on our workforce or access to our manufacturing facilities, or similar limitations for our suppliers, or restrictions or disruptions of transportation, such as reduced availability of air transport, port closures, and increased border controls, could limit our capacity to meet customer demand and have a material adverse effect on our business, results of operations and financial condition.
 Such restrictions and efforts to contain the spread of Covid-19 have caused and may continue to cause disruptions to our supply chain in connection with the sourcing of equipment, supplies and other materials.
-The resumption of normal business operations after any such restrictions may be implemented in response to the emergence of new variants or re-emergence of Covid-19.
+The resumption of normal business operations after any such restrictions are lifted may be delayed or constrained by lingering effects of the Covid-19 pandemic on our suppliers or customers or both, and additional restrictions may be implemented in response to the emergence of new variants or re-emergence of Covid-19.
 Additionally, other national, regional, and local governments have implemented, and may continue to implement, restrictions to mitigate the spread of Covid-19, the emergence of new variants, or the re-emergence of Covid-19 in jurisdictions in which we, our customers, and our suppliers operate, and such restrictions may materially and adversely impact our operations and the operations of our customers and suppliers.
 We also remain subject to industry-wide supply constraints and inflationary price pressures, which have resulted in long lead times, rising prices and supply chain disruptions, and we expect these industry constraints and external pressures to persist throughout 2022.

 The spread of Covid-19 has caused us to modify our business practices (including corporate hygiene protocols at factories, restricting employee travel and employee work locations and cancelling physical participation in meetings, events and conferences), and we may take further actions as may be required by government authorities or that we determine to be in the best interests of our employees, customers and suppliers.
 There is no certainty that such measures will be sufficient to mitigate the current or future impacts of the Covid-19 pandemic, and our ability to perform critical functions could be harmed.
-While certain governments have started to relax Covid-19-related restrictions and many countries are offering Covid-19 vaccines to their residents, vaccination rates remain low in many areas and there remains uncertainty around the impact of new variants or resurgences of Covid-19, when remaining restrictions will be lifted, the implementation and duration of any additional restrictions in response to the emergence of new variants or re-emergence of Covid-19, the timing of distribution and administration of the vaccines globally and when or if normal economic activity and business operations will resume.